 What Should I Do If I Think I Have Whiplash?

 Even minor cases of whiplash can be very expensive to treat.
 It is critical to see a doctor as soon as possible if you have even the slightest suspicion that you might have suffered a neck injury.
 Some of the most common symptoms of whiplash do not always present themselves right away; sometimes, they take days or weeks to appear.
 If you think you might have whiplash but have not yet seen a doctor, that should be the first item on your agenda.

 It is important to seek medical care as soon as possible after an accident.
-This will help speed up your recovery, but it will also establish a clear link between the accident and your whiplash injuries.
-We recommend you save your medical bills and receipts as well, since these documents can be valuable proof of your damages.
+This will help speed up your recovery and establish a clear link between the accident and your whiplash injuries.
+We also recommend you save your medical bills and receipts, since these documents can be valuable proof of your damages.

 How to Win Compensation After a Whiplash Injury in Miami

 An attorney from the Law Offices of Anidjar & Levine can help you file for compensation for your whiplash injuries.
 First, we have to identify the responsible party or parties.
 The person or company that is most likely responsible for your injury depends on how it occurred.
 Potentially liable parties could include:

 - Another driver;

 - The owner or manager of a sporting association;

 - Your employer, in the case of a work injury;

 After identifying the responsible party or parties, we get to work gathering evidence against them to build a case and seek compensation.
 The evidence we might seek includes: